iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 Use  "Run android on device" configuration (in launch.json file) for debugging in VSCode.

-Note: Recent Ionic uses native-run, which on Windows had problem detecting that a phone plugged into USB port was actually hardware (see issue <https://github.com/ionic-team/ionic-cli/issues/4022>).
-To work around that, add to the configuration "Run android on device" in launch.json:
+Note: If issue in Ionic native-run is encountered, add to the configuration "Run android on device" in launch.json:

 ```json
       ...